-Shire Pharmaceuticals entered into a five-year research collaboration in rare diseases with Fondazione Telethon (a charity focused on curing rare genetic diseases), coupling Telethon Institute of Genetics and Medicine's early-stage research expertise with Shire's capital and developmental capabilities.
-The collaboration between Shire and Fondazione can help accelerate the development of new therapies.
+Shire Pharmaceuticals entered into a five-year research collaboration in rare diseases with Fondazione Telethon (a charity focused on curing rare genetic diseases), coupling Telethon Institute of Genetics and Medicine's early-stage research expertise with Shire's capital and developmental capabilities.11 The collaboration between Shire and Fondazione can help accelerate the development of new therapies.
+(See also "Guangdong Provincial Hospital of Traditional Chinese Medicine collaborates with RMIT University to build China-Australia International Research Center for Traditional Chinese Medicine," page 17).